Call (866) 623-9500 2008 N Garey Ave, Pomona, CA 91767

 mental health services 10 25

-Tri-City Mental Health is overseen by a Governing Board composed of seven members.
+Tri-City Mental Health Authority is overseen by a Governing Board composed of seven members.
 Four members are a council member of his/her respective City, and three members of the Board are community members appointed by the three Cities, each serving without compensation.
 The Governing Board has the powers common to public agencies as enumerated in the Joint Exercise of Powers Act.
 Meeting monthly, the Board directs the strategic objectives and policy of Tri-City.
 Get to know our Governing Board members below.

-Tri-City's Governing Board holds regularly scheduled meetings on the third Wednesday of each month at the MHSA Administrative Office.
+The Governing Board holds regularly scheduled meetings on the third Wednesday of each month at the MHSA Administrative Office.
 Meeting dates, times and locations are subject to change.
 Please check the posted agenda for the most current information.
 All meetings are open to the public, except special closed sessions that concern personnel or legal matters.

 Jed LeanoJed Leano, Esq., Chair